Killing Time (video game): Development and release

 The campaign was created using the Doom Editing Utility and then converted to the game's map format.

 The game's original release came as a red CD.
 Players found a glitch in the game that happens in the clown stage.
 The screen becomes pixelated and obscures the view of the entire area.
 The publisher allowed purchasers to mail them their red copy for a fixed version of the game, which appears on a black disk.
 Since so few purchasers sent in copies, the red version remains fairly common, but the black version is rare.
 The 3DO Game Guru includes a save file patch which fixes the bug.

 In 1996 Acclaim Entertainment acquired the rights to release three Studio 3DO games for the PlayStation, Saturn, and PC, including Killing Time.
 However, while Acclaim did publish the other two games for those platforms, they did not do so with Killing Time, even though a release date was announced and it was advertised in magazines and on the back of some manuals on games published by the company.

 On July 23, 2015, ZOOM Platform announced the release of an updated version of Killing Time exclusively for their store.
 The update work was done by Jordan Freeman Group and published by ZOOM Platform and Prism Entertainment.
-The game was also re-released onto GOG.com by Ziggurat Interactive on November 10, 2016.
+The game was also re-released onto GOG.com by Tommo on November 10, 2016.

-It was announced on June 6, 2024 that a remaster of the game was being developed by Nightdive Studios under the name Killing Time: Resurrected.
+It was announced on June 6, 2024, that a remaster of the game was being developed by Nightdive Studios under the name Killing Time: Resurrected.
 It was released on October 17, 2024.
 James "Quasar" Haley, one of the developers of the remastered version, confirmed the PC version was based on the Atari Jaguar version of Doom that had previously been worked on by developer Rebecca Heineman.
 However, the actual level creation was completed using the Build editor from Duke Nukem 3D and then converted to game's map format.